Daily Update: July 2, 2020

 What Congress is Doing

-Congress is moving forward quickly and in a bipartisan fashion to address the spread of the coronavirus disease 2019 (COVID-19) in a smart, strategic, and serious way.
-We are working to provide the resources and authorities our federal agencies need to track, combat, and mitigate the virus, treat Americans with the disease, and develop a vaccine and additional treatments.
+These efforts will build on previously passed bipartisan legislation to protect El Paso families and workers, address the spread of coronavirus in a smart, strategic way, provide the resources and authorities our federal agencies need to track, combat, and mitigate the virus, treat Americans with the disease, and develop a vaccine and additional treatments.

 Congresswoman Veronica Escobar has heard from many El Pasoans who are concerned about the coronavirus and wants to answer some of your frequently asked questions.
 Click here to read her answers.